Gerrit15/sudoku_solve/README.md

 To run it, simply put `[path to executable] [path to board] [additional arguements]`.
 For example: `./sudoku_solve board.csv -v -a`.
 To view all arguements, run `[path to executable] -h`.

+## Limitations
+At the moment, due to the nature of algorithm in use, there are some limitations to what can be solved by the solver.
+For example, if, after all possible iterations, there are still tiles that cannot collapse, then there isn't anything that the algorithm can do.
+In this situation, the solver will spit out the unfinished board, and human intervention will be required.

 ## Goals
 - Command line input
 - Take input files, output files